Stone2GIT/rf2_rfmod_management/README.md

 - PS1 files need to be opened with editor once in order to get rid of the signing warning.
 - Layout entries of tracks will not be updated if there are new ones :-(
+- New vehicle entries will not be added :-(

 ## Quick start guide